cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.tdq/README.md

 * TDQExample2 - An alternative implementation of TDQExample1 that writes and reads Java strings, but performing all of the codepage conversion manually.
 This avoids the pre-req of CICS TS V5.1, but is slightly more work to code in Java.
 * TDQExample3 - A more complex example that writes structured records to a TDQ and then reads them back.

+1. If using the TDQ sample define an intra-partition TDQ called MYQ1